 Personal data is any information which identifies an individual living person.
 It is data from which a person can be identified directly; but also includes data where the person can only be identified indirectly from that information in combination with other information.
-Personal data may also be special category personal data, including information about a person's health, sexual health or sexual orientation.
+Personal data may also be special category personal data, including information about a person's health, sex life or sexual orientation.
 Special category data is considered to be more sensitive than other types of personal data and we can only process and collect it in more limited circumstances.

 On the basis of legitimate interest for assessing candidates’ proficiency, Futura Medical will also collect the CV’s for third party trial team members and committee members.

-As explained above, the clinical trial will result in the collection, generation and processing of a lot of special category data about participants.
+As explained above, the Clinical Trial/Clinical Investigation will result in the collection, generation and processing of a lot of special category data about participants.
 Where we process special category data about you, in addition to the lawful grounds set out above, we will also be relying on Schedule 1 Part 1 of the Data Protection Act 2018 and GDPR Article 9(i) and (j) for our special conditions for doing so.
 The specific special conditions we rely on in this respect include that the processing is necessary for conduct of scientific research (Art 9(j)) and in the public interest for ensuring high standards of quality and safety of medicinal products (Art 9(i)).
 We have complied with the applicable member state laws governing such activities and carry out the processing in a proportionate way with appropriate safeguards in place, taking account of your rights as an individual (as described in more detail elsewhere in this policy - see sections on your rights, and how we protect your personal.
 We may also, in certain circumstances, rely on additional special conditions such as establishment, exercise or defence of legal claims (Art 9(f)) or for the purposes of preventive medicine, medical diagnosis, and provision of healthcare (Art 9(h)).

 In certain limited circumstances we may alter the purpose for which we are processing your personal data from that for which it was collected.
 We will only do so if that is lawful under GDPR and justified for example on medical research or medicines safety grounds.

-As explained in the section entitled "Types of personal data and how we obtain it" your personal data is shared between the healthcare professionals running the study on our behalf, the Clinical Trial Site, the CRO and us (Futura, the study Sponsor).
+As explained in the section entitled "Types of personal data and how we obtain it" your personal data is shared between the healthcare professionals running the study on our behalf, the Clinical Trial/ Clinical Investigation Site, the CRO and us (Futura, the study Sponsor).
 Your personal data, [albeit in psuedonymised form,] may also form part of our medicines marketing authorisation application in different countries, it may be entered into the European and other Adverse Event Reporting databases.
-It may also be shared with the various healthcare providers, regulators, advisors and insurers we deal with in order to ensure our clinical trials, research and medicines are safe, appropriate and effective and to achieve the general commercial aims of our business (such as investment or sale of the business).
+It may also be shared with the various healthcare providers, regulators, advisors and insurers we deal with in order to ensure our Clinical Trials/Clinical Investigation , research and medicines are safe, appropriate and effective and to achieve the general commercial aims of our business (such as investment or sale of the business).
 Wherever possible, we will share only non-identifiable data with such third parties.
 But if your personal data is required to be included for legitimate and justifiable reasons, then it will be included in such disclosures of information in accordance with our obligations under the relevant legislation.

 Your personal data may also be processed by national or international regulators, enforcement agencies, public authorities, police and courts, but we will only share your personal data with such bodies where it is appropriate and required under legislation, regulation or order of an authorised body.

 We have in place a number of cybersecurity and other measures designed to protect your personal data and privacy.
 A key measure, discussed in more detail elsewhere in this policy, is pseudonymising your data.
 We generally only process and share your personal data when it is in pseudonymised form.
 Another measure we take is making sure we only collect and keep your data where it is proportionate to do so.
 We also minimise our records and we are careful about what information we share about you and how long we keep it.
-We keep our IT systems up to date, and only use service providers with a proven track record in the clinical trials field and who work to high recognised standards (for example ISO27001).
-There are very rigorous international standards governing clinical trials work, to ensure confidentiality and regulatory control of human medicines testing.
+We keep our IT systems up to date, and only use service providers with a proven track record in the Clinical Trials/Clinical Investigations field and who work to high recognised standards (for example ISO27001).
+There are very rigorous international standards governing Clinical Trials/Clinical Investigations work, to ensure confidentiality and regulatory control of human medicines testing.
 As a result, much of what we and others involved in the clinical trial do accords with the requirements of the GDPR.